JAGGU94/Melanoma_Assignment/README.md

 # Conclusion :-
 Model3 resolves class imbalance using augmentor technique.
 Accuracy and loss function fits very well.
 The accuracy and loss varies with
+ -  Model overfitting issue is solved.
+ -  Class rebalance helps in augmentation and achieving the best Training and validation accuracy.

 # Team Memebers :-
 Jagadeesh Shivaprasad